• [email protected]

 Marion’s Woods

 Located in the city of Angola, this woodland, dominated by oak, hickory and cherry, is a mature woods with very tall trees and a relatively open understory.
-The preserve is most unusual because a forest of this quality is rare within a city’s limits.
-Because there are also some wet areas, expect to see a ...
+The preserve is ...

 • 03/25/2016